cesmix-mit/PotentialLearning.jl/README.md

-# [WIP] PotentialLearning.jl

-An Open Source library for active training and fast calculation of molecular dynamics potentials for atomistic simulations of materials.
+## [WIP] PotentialLearning.jl: an open source library for the active learning and fast calculation of interatomic potentials in atomistic simulations of materials.

 <!-- Information badges -->
 <p align="center">